alanlujan91/SequentialEGM/content/presentation/index.md

 - **Gaussian Process Regression** gives us
   - **Mean** function of the posterior distribution
   - **Uncertainty quantification** of the mean function
-  - Can be useful to predict ex-post where we might need **more points**
+  - Can be useful to predict where we might need **more points** and update the grid

 ## Back to the model